dashpradeep99/docker-complete-tutorial/5-content-trust.md

 ## Task 5: Docker Content Trust with Yubikey

 **Please Note: This task can only be completed on Mac machines.
-All the following steps will be completed from the local Docker Quickstart Terminal and NOT from your EC2 instancesThis task requires a Yubikey 4 (Edge/Neo will not work). `lsusb` can tell you about which version you have.
+All the following steps will be completed from the local Docker Quickstart Terminal and NOT from your EC2 instances.
+This task requires a Yubikey 4 (Edge/Neo will not work). `lsusb` can tell you about which version you have.
 In order for this tutorial to work the output should include:**

     $ lsusb | grep Yubikey
     Bus 020 Device 031: ID 1050:0406 1050 Yubikey 4 U2F+CCID